techtile-by-dramco/Quantize-Experiment/ansible/new-experiment-control.md

 3. Clean-up the pi (optional but highly encouraged): 'clean-home.yaml'

 ## Update
-Though ansible playbooks can be ran from commandline (ideal for testing), the **server** folder contains python scripts to automate some tasks.
+Though ansible playbooks can be run from commandline (ideal for testing), the **server** folder contains python scripts to automate some tasks.

 First, activate (or create and activate) the python venv on the server:
 ```bash